percona/everest-doc/docs/quick-install.md

 Helm simplifies the installation of Percona Everest.
 With this guide, you'll be up and running with Percona Everest in no time.
 However, we also have a comprehensive [installation guide](install/install_everest_helm_charts.md) that covers all possibilities.

+Percona Helm charts can be found in [percona/percona-helm-charts](https://github.com/percona/percona-helm-charts) repository in Github.

 !!! info "Alternative installation option"
     If you prefer an alternative method, you can [install Percona Everest using the CLI](install/installEverest.md).